Cedar Rapids-area residents whose health care providers recommend physical therapy aren’t always sure where to start.

 A physical therapist can move limbs or other body parts to help reduce pain, swelling and inflammation, which can reduce pain from past injuries that may be hurting recently, new pain such as osteoarthritis, or sore back, shoulders, knees or other joints.

-He or she can create a series of exercises for the client to perform on their own, and then help them with other exercises during their regular visits such as stretches, bands or weights.
+He or she can create a series of exercises for the patient to perform on their own, and then help them with other exercises during their regular visits such as stretches, bands or weights.
 Physical therapists have had training in what types of techniques and motions can best improve flexibility, reduce pain and build up strength.

 With seniors, physical therapy can lower the risk of them falling by improving balance; lower the need for pain medications if pain levels are reduced; improve other health conditions; and help them stay as independent as possible.
 It can also have extra benefits as improving one’s confidence and removing fear of falling or experiencing pain.